 Formatting applied to one paragraph affects the entire document

-If you are a user of Word 2002 or above, you may have had this experience: you click in a single paragraph or select several paragraphs and apply italics, bullets, numbering, or some other type of direct formatting and the entire document (or at least more paragraphs than you had selected) becomes italic, bulleted, numbered, etc. If you press Ctrl+Z or click on the Undo button, the change is reversed for all but the originally selected text.
-What’s going on here?
+If you are a user of Word 2002 or above, you may have had this experience: you click in a single paragraph or select several paragraphs and apply italics, bullets, numbering, or some other type of direct formatting and the entire document (or at least more paragraphs than you had selected) becomes italic, bulleted, numbered, etc. What’s going on here?

 If you look at the Undo list before pressing the button (by clicking the arrow beside it), you’ll see that the last recorded action is “Update Style.”
 Some styles in Word are set to update automatically.
 This means that if you change the formatting of one paragraph in the style, you change the style itself, and the change is applied to all other paragraphs in that style.
 This behavior is the default for TOC styles (the ones used for entries in a table of contents), and in that case it is very convenient because the TOC styles can be rather difficult to modify otherwise.